pytorch/tutorials/prototype_source/quantization_in_pytorch_2_0_export_tutorial.rst

 --------------------------------------------------------

-Another typical use case to annotate a quantized model is for tensors whose quantization parmaters are known beforehand.
+Another typical use case to annotate a quantized model is for tensors whose quantization parameters are known beforehand.
 For example, operator like ``sigmoid``, which has predefined and fixed scale/zero_point at input and output tensors.
 `FixedQParamsQuantizationSpec <https://github.com/pytorch/pytorch/blob/1ca2e993af6fa6934fca35da6970308ce227ddc7/torch/ao/quantization/_pt2e/quantizer/quantizer.py#L90>`__
 is designed for this use case.
 To use ``FixedQParamsQuantizationSpec``, users need to pass in parameters